 Neil Rettig is the film’s central human character.
 In 1977, he provided the first moving images of the Philippine eagle.
 The current film is peppered with shots from that footage.
 Most of the film covers Rettig and team’s recent return to find and film the eagle again, as well as to cover Philippine-based conservation efforts.

-The film’s cinematography is exhilarating, but I’m used to excellence in nature photography and cinematography.
+The film’s cinematography is exhilarating, but I’m inured to excellence in nature photography and cinematography.
 I am, however, in awe of the balance achieved by Bird of Prey.
-The majority of environmental documentaries provide disturbing, if not horrific, information about and images of our destruction of the Earth’s ecosphere—followed by a little something you can do.
+The majority of environmental documentaries provide disturbing, if not horrific, information about and images of our destruction of the Earth’s ecosphere—followed by cold comfort, a little something you can do.

 At the moment there is not enough forest to support the numbers of individuals it takes to sustain the Philippine eagle population, and it is not clear what can or will be done.
 But, efforts are being done, and the filmmakers provide a significant amount of coverage to those Philippine-base initiatives.
 Let it not go unsaid that this film is also a monumental effort to bring attention to the Philippine eagle.